cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 #### Can admins require a particular authentication method for their {{ site.data.products.db }} organization?

-Yes, when Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization, only the authentication methods you have enabled are displayed to your users.
+Yes.
+When Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization, only the [authentication methods you have enabled](configure-cloud-org-sso.html#enable-or-disable-an-authentication-method) are displayed to your users.

 #### Which authentication flows are supported with Enterprise Authentication?
 Is it possible to enable the identity provider initiated flow?

-The primary flow is to initiate Cloud Organization SSO through the {{ site.data.products.db }} Console.
+The primary flow is the _service-initiated flow_, where you initiate configuration of Cloud Organization SSO through the {{ site.data.products.db }} Console.

 If you need to initiate SSO integration from the IdP, contact your account team for assistance.